 Although I keep expecting to see the British knocked off the top spot they are hanging in there.
-The nationality breakdown for 2024 left them in 1st place with 11,912 purchases, 8.6% of all foreign buyers but 4.4% fewer purchases than in 2023.
-So far, so normal, but there are big changes happening lower down the league table.
+The nationality breakdown for the first six months of 2024 left them in 1st place with 5,864 purchases, 8.45% of all foreign buyers.
+So far, so normal but there are big changes happening lower down the league table.
 Previously, I would have expected to see either the French or Germans in the next two spots, they switched around on a regular basis but not any more it seems.
-Buyers from Morocco took 2nd place, with 10,512 purchases and 7.5% foreign market share, pushing the Germans (9,360, down 5.75%) into 3rd place, Romanians (8,858) were 4th, Italians (8,398 up 4.4%) 5th and the French slipped to 6th (7,849, down 8.75%).
+Buyers from Morocco took 2nd place, with 4,388 purchases and 7.8% foreign market share, pushing the Germans (4,710) into 3rd place, Romanians (4,388) were 4th, Italians (4,332) 5th and the French slipped to 6th (3,939).

 What really stands out about the nationality statistics now is just how much some markets have expanded in the 18 years since 2007 when the notaries started collating where the overseas buyers were coming from.
-For example, in that year there were just 1,003 German buyers against 9,360 in 2024 and only 330 from the U.S. versus 2,975 in 2024, a 15.75% increase from 2023.
-Back in 2007, Poland didn't even register as a separate country, they came under the 'EU others' group but in 2024 they experienced the biggest increase y-o-y in the nationality league, up 36% with 5,947 buyers.
-And while the German market has grown steadily over the years to its current level the U.S. market growth has been more explosive, up 124% since 2019.
+For example, in the 1st half of that year there were just 444 German buyers against 4,710 in 2024 and only 192 from the U.S. versus 1,363 in 2024.
+Back in 2007 Poland didn't even register as a separate country, they came under the 'EU others' group but in the first half of 2024 they experienced the biggest increase y-o-y in the nationality league, up 28.5% with 3,105 buyers.
+And while the German market has grown steadily over the years tot its current level the U.S. market growth has been more explosive, up 120% since 2019.